Webinar: Australia’s kava market – Improving compliance and understanding

-Since the launch of Australia’s Commercial Kava Pilot Phase 2 on December 1 2021, allowing for the commercial importation of kava into Australia as a food, PHAMA Plus in collaboration with Pacific Trade Invest Australia and HACCP Australia have been conducting follow up webinars for Pacific kava stakeholders to better understand the requirements for exporting kava to Australia under the Pilot.
+Since the launch of Australia’s Commercial Kava Pilot Phase 2 in December 2021, allowing for the commercial importation of kava into Australia as a food, PHAMA Plus has worked with the Australian Department of Agriculture, Forestry and Fisheries and Pacific governments in collaboration with Pacific Trade Invest Australia, HACCP Australia and the PACER Plus Implementation Unit to assist Pacific kava stakeholders better understand the requirements for exporting kava to Australia under the Pilot.

-The Department of Foreign Affairs and Trade has engaged PHAMA Plus to conduct monitoring and evaluation in the Pacific, to measure the impact of Australia’s commercial kava pilot on kava growing countries in the region.
-PHAMA’s analysis will include looking at the number of companies exporting to Australia, the value of kava exports and changes in the livelihoods of growers and other kava value chain actors.
+PHAMA Plus is also working with the Department of Foreign Affairs and Trade to monitor the impact of Australia’s commercial kava pilot on kava growing countries in the region.
+This includes looking at the number of companies exporting to Australia, the value of kava exports and changes in the livelihoods of growers and other kava value chain actors.

 Download full Commercial Kava Imports Australia Factsheet October 2022

 Download full Commercial Kava Imports Australia Factsheet August 2022